Nikitatsivinsky/mikrotik_telegram_notification/README.md

 }
 ```

-And thats all.
-You Can check this script on your microtik.
-Have a nice "notifications" :)
+And that's all.
+You Can check this script on your Microtik.

+Have a nice "notifications"! :)